Overview

 missing angle, followed by a short interpretation question about what the answer means physically.

-- Use a hinge question where students choose which pair of angles should be substituted into the
+- Use a hinge question where you choose which pair of angles should be substituted into the

 equation from a labelled diagram.

-n and one for a missing angle so students show both substitution
+n and one for a missing angle so you show both substitution

 and rearrangement.

-- Ask students to compare two materials and decide which has the greater refractive index from the
+- Check whether you can compare two materials and decide which has the greater refractive index from the

 given bending information.